 Wine tasting is an early spring event, meaning lots of mustard flowers and bare vines.

 Wine from the barrel tastes different.
 For one, it hasn’t completed it’s processing time.
 For two, it hasn’t been combined with the other barrels, barrels that might impart slight flavor distinctions.
 The most intimidating factor for barrel tasting is knowing what wine is the right investment for you.
 We know you have questions: How do I know if the wine is good?
 Is it going to taste the same in bottle, a year later?
 What if I buy “limited” wine only to see it in store a year later?
 With that in mind, we asked two of our local industry insiders to share with us the best questions you can ask at a barrel tasting.

 What is your wine-making philosophy?

 For the uninitiated, this may seem like a strange question, after all, doesn’t all wine follow the same process?
 In reality, every winemaker has a different personal philosophy about wine, and as you discover what you do and do not love, you’ll find yourself aligning with certain types of winemakers.
 This question also allows you the opportunity to let them gush about their personal passion.

 Where are the vineyards located?

-Wine tasting is a great way to become familiar with wines produced from the different growing areas (also known as AVAs , of which Sonoma County has 17).
+Wine tasting is a great way to become familiar with wines produced from the different growing areas (also known as AVAs , of which Sonoma County has 17, Napa has 17 as well).
 Remember your favorite regions- this will be a big help the next time you are tasked with ordering wine at dinner yet are unfamiliar with the wineries listed.